Kara Del Toro Flashes Cleavage In Sexy White Swimsuit

 The model’s post consisted of three pictures that featured her sitting on a blanket in a grassy area.
 A few trees were behind her, and buildings were also visible in the background.
 A piece of cut watermelon sat in front of her.
 What appeared to be a glass of wine was off to one side of the blanket.

 Kara faced the camera in the first snap.
 Her hands were on the blanket beside her as sat with on leg folded in front of her.
 Her other leg was off to one side.
-The model smiled as she looked off to the side.
+The model smiled as she looked away from the camera.
 Leaning forward a bit, she put her cleavage on full display.

 The popular influencer flashed big smile at the camera in the second photo.
-Her hands were on the side of the watermelon, looking as though she was about to take a bite.
+Her hands were on the watermelon, looking as though she was about to take a bite.

 In the third picture, Kara held the fruit up as she puckered her lips.
 The snap gave her fans a nice look at the bottom part of the swimsuit, which bared the skin on the side of her hips.
 It also showed of her toned legs.